Self-Care Strategies for Teachers

 Let’s start with a self-care assessment.
 This might be a good time to start a self-care journal.
 It doesn’t have to be fancy.
 You can use one of the composition notebooks you purchased in case a student couldn’t buy one for himself or herself.
 Now, take self-care notes to think about the questions I asked you above.

 Do you have specific things you do to stay healthy?
 It doesn’t have to be something huge, like a two-hour daily workout (though that might work for some of you).
-When I was in the classroom, I had a ritual which I believe helped to keep away potential illnesses – every day before I left, I would quickly wipe down all of the desk and common surfaces with antibacterial wipes.
+When I was in the classroom, I had a ritual that I believe helped to keep away potential illnesses – every day before I left, I would quickly wipe down all of the desk and common surfaces with antibacterial wipes.
 It took only a few minutes, but I believe it kept me much healthier than I would otherwise have been.

 How about what you do to make yourself feel good?
 I know you spend your days making others feel good, but what about you?
 When was the last time you did something just because it made you feel good?
 It’s not selfish to do things that make you feel good.
-You spend your whole lives caring for others.
+You spend your whole life caring for others.
 You must remember to take care of yourself, too.
-I like to take a few minutes every day to read my horoscope and a daily devotion.
+I like to take a few minutes every day to read my horoscope and daily devotion.
 It helps to keep my spiritual center.

 Lastly, where do you find your joy?
 What makes you feel that deep down satisfaction, that true success?
-Do you have goals to help you reach that success and have you made time to work towards those goals?
+Do you have goals to help you reach that success, and have you made time to work towards those goals?
 I have written before about creating a vision board so that your goals are right in front of you.
 Seeing them inspires you to work towards them.
 One self-care idea for you might be to create your own vision board.

 Sometimes I swear that the tote bag industry is financially supported by teachers.
 We fill up those giant sacks with papers to grade and plan books and so on, intending to get to all of it when we get home.
-We drag it to the car then into the house, where our lives intercede, and that bag stares at us from the corner all night, creating untold amounts of teacher guilt.
+We drag it to the car and then into the house, where our lives intercede, and that bag stares at us from the corner all night, creating untold amounts of teacher guilt.
 Please stop doing this to yourself.
 The world will not crumble if your students get their essays back next week instead of tomorrow.
 I promise.
 Leave work at work.

 Even if it’s only for a few minutes every day, take the time to go outdoors.
 There is something wonderfully peaceful about standing in the open and breathing fresh air.
 The body craves sunlight – make sure it gets some every day (but remember to wear sunscreen, please).

 Did you know that dehydration is a huge contributor to daytime tiredness?
 Though the numbers vary from person to person, health care experts generally recommend that you drink 64 ounces of water per day.
-That’s a half gallon every day for optimum hydration.
-This can be tricky for teachers, as we all know you probably only have one potty break a day, if that.
+That’s a half-gallon every day for optimum hydration.
+This can be tricky for teachers, as we all know you probably only have one potty break a day if that.
 Try substituting in water for that afternoon cup of coffee.
 Once your body is properly hydrated, you might even find that you no longer need the caffeine boost.

 Though teachers tend to be social creatures, people so to speak, we all need some time to ourselves, too.
 Make sure that you spend that time doing something that makes you feel good or brings you joy.
 It doesn’t have to be a large chunk of time, though that would be great.
 Five minutes sprinkled here and there throughout the day can have just as many benefits and will likely be much easier to fit into your schedule.
 As I mentioned earlier, I take time daily to read my horoscope and a devotion, both of which are on apps.
 Some people meditate; others do mindful breathing or a few yoga poses.
 Do what works for you, but please take the time to do it daily.

 One of the hardest self-help skills for teachers seems to be pampering ourselves.
 We give and give and give.
 The thought of squandering time and/or money on ourselves seems almost sacrilegious.
 However, you must take care of yourself.
-Pampering yourself can actually pay out many times over because when you feel good, you are more able to make others feel good.
+Pampering yourself can actually payout many times over because when you feel good, you are more able to make others feel good.

 Mindfulness just means focusing your mind on what is happening in the present.
 There are many paths to mindfulness, meditation being one of the most popular.
-There are numerous types of meditation, many of which take no longer than a few moments with practice.
+There are numerous types of meditation, many of which take no longer than a few moments to practice.
 Mindfulness for teachers is especially important.
-In the classroom, being focused on the present, instead of worrying about that grading you haven’t done or how long the staff meeting will be, allows you to put your full attention on your students.
+In the classroom, being focused on the present, instead of worrying about the grading you haven’t done or how long the staff meeting will be, allows you to put your full attention on your students.
 Kids will feel that focus and blossom under it.

 I know you’ve heard this one a million times, but are you listening?
 It’s important.
 A healthy body is necessary to function in life.
 You don’t have to love working out to get the exercise your body needs.
 Take a walk.
 Take the stairs instead of the elevator.
 Park farther away from the door.
 Run around with your kids.
 Walk all the aisles of the store.
 Do whatever makes you happy, as long as you get moving.

 I have learned so much in the past few years by listening to podcasts.
 All you have to do is download and listen.
 What you hear could change your life.
-Here’s your first look at my new podcast that I’ll be launching very soon.
-Check back here weekly for edisodes that inspire the inner go-getter in you.
+Here's your first look at my new podcast that I'll be launching very soon.
+Check back here weekly for episodes that inspire the inner go-getter in you.

 You know how when someone smiles at you, your first instinct is to smile back?
 Unfortunately, the opposite holds true as well.
 Toxic colleagues spread that negativity.
 Every school has them – the teachers who spend all of their time complaining: about the kids, about the administration; about other teachers.
 These people will suck the joy right out of you.
 Practice positive self-care strategies and stay away.
 Don’t get caught in that trap.